rish-16/tp/docs/DeveloperGuide.md

     Appointment by traversing the `AddressBook` and `AppointmentBook` respectively.
   * **Cons:** Takes more computational work when loading compared to finding the `Patient` at an index at O(1) time.

+### Archiving an Appointment

+A user is able archives an appointment when the appointment is past its date, i.e. the patient has either missed his/her appointment or already attended the scheduled appointment.
+In this case, the appointment should be archived, so that clinic staff are able to view what medicine was prescribed to the patient during previous appointments.

+#### How Archiving is Implemented

+Archiving is facilitated by the `ArchivedAppointmentBook`.
+As opposed to the regular `AppointmentBook`, it does not allow users to directly modify the data of appointments as archived data should not be edited.
+Hence, the following operations have the `private` access modifier:

+- `ArchivedAppointmentBook#setAppointment(Appointment target, Appointment editedAppointment)` - edits the `target` Appointment to be replaced with `editedAppointment`.

+- `ArchivedAppointmentBook#removeAppointment(Appointment key)` - removes the target Appointment `key`.

+The reason these methods exist in the class is so to support the methods `ArchivedAppointmentBook#updatePatient(Patient target, Patient editedPatient)` and `ArchivedAppointmentBook#removePatient(Patient target)`, which are called to accurately reflect any updates/removals of patient details.

+#### Auto-Archiving Implementation

+The proposed archiving implementation involves scanning through all appointments in a day and comparing it to the current date (not time) of the user system.
+If the current date is 1 day ahead of the appointment, the appointment is automatically archived.

+In the case where there are many scheduled appointments, this saves the user trouble of archiving past appointments when they are already over.

 ### \[Proposed\] Undo/redo feature